The age-old question remains: should you kill a stink bug and, more specifically, crush it?

 If you’ve read this far in the article, then you should already know the answer to this question: NO!
 Well, technically, yes, but you shouldn’t.
 While stink bugs don’t bite or cause any harm, touching one is likely to release its defensive chemicals, which will quickly stink up your home.
 Touching one directly will always be ill-advised, so keep the vacuum or plastic bags handy if you must!

-First, it’s important to note that they aren’t harmful, and their well-known stink is merely a defense mechanism that’ll dissipate.
-Therefore, when removing them, it’s best to use methods that either won’t alarm them or won’t require direct skin contact to avoid them releasing their defensive spray.
+First, it’s important to note that they aren’t harmful, and their well-known stink is merely a defense mechanism that will dissipate.
+Therefore, when removing them, it’s best to use methods that either won’t alarm them or won’t require direct skin contact to prevent them from releasing their defensive spray.

-And if you’re struggling with an infestation beyond the typical pre-winter hibernation behavior, don’t hesitate to contact your qualified local pest control experts below.
+If you’re struggling with an infestation that goes beyond the typical pre-winter hibernation behavior, don’t hesitate to contact a qualified local pest control expert.